tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 At first, it may seem easy,
 but eventually Anki will overwhelm you with reviews.
 Our recommended boundaries are 10-20 new cards a day.
+* Don't take English translations literally.
+The English translations of the example sentences often don't match word-by-word.
+To understand their meanings in Japanese you need to know the underlying grammar structures.
+Studying sentences can't completely replace a grammar guide.
+If there are grammar patterns that trip you up, look them up in a dictionary like Jisho.org or on Google.

 ## Changelog